 1. Crochet Hook Case

 A crochet hook case can keep your hooks, yarn needle and scissors together in one place.
-They are very handy for travelling and keeps everything organized.
+They are very handy for traveling and they keep everything organized.
 Mine rarely leaves my side!
 There are lots of different types but I recommend one with a zipper pouch like this crochet hook case to keep things like stitch markers (more about these little guys below) secure.

 2. Stitch Markers